hharryyf/CompetitiveProgramming/2022-/README.md

 44. MinOr Tree [solved] (diff=1900, union find, greedy) The idea is we check the bits from high to low, and see if we can ignore a bit but still form a valid spanning tree, if not, we must contain that bit. https://codeforces.com/contest/1624/problem/G

+45. notepad.exe [fail] (diff=2200, ad-hoc)
+The problem is quite amazing.
+It's very natrual to come up with a solution that requires n * log(n * 2000) many queries, just by iterating through all possible heights and query the minimum W that can produce this height.
+However, that's wrong answer, the number of queries is too much.
+The idea is we can spend log(n * 2000) many queries to get the total length of A = l_i + (n - 1).
+Next, we need to apply a critical observation, which is for a specific height, the minimum area possible is A - h + 1.
+Note that, the area must be within [A - h + 1, A], otherwise, it's either invalid or unoptimal.
+Another observation is the area for a specific height h must be divisible by h, and this solves the problem.
+We only need to do 1 query per height from 1 to n. https://codeforces.com/contest/1672/problem/E

+46. Paired Payment [solved] (diff=2200, shortest path) We should notice that the edge weight is no greater than 50, we can make good use of that.
+Define dist[v][pre] as the minimum distance from vertex 1 to vertex v while the previous edge connect to v has weight pre.
+This can easily cover all states.
+The only thing to be careful is when pre=0, we mean the node v is "reachable" from 1 by going the "2-step" moves. https://codeforces.com/problemset/problem/1486/E